Pasu4/Mindustry-Logic-Compiler/README.md

 ```
 For loops are post-test loops.
 ### Operators
 Operators are used to change the value of variables.
 The syntax is varies for each operator, you can find it in the table below.
-HLMlog also uses slightly different operators from Mlog:
+HLMlog also uses slightly different operators from Mlog.
 | Operator                    | Mlog (Editor) | Mlog (Export) | HLMlog | Syntax                  |
 |:---------------------------:|:-------------:|:-------------:|:------:|:-----------------------:|
 | Addition                    | \+            | add           | \+     | `result = a + b;`       |